 The headphone jack may be under attack, but earbuds are still one of those useful things you can carry in your pockets.
 Whether you’re living the dongle life or not, it’s hard to beat the sound quality of a good pair of ‘buds you can just toss in your pocket and go about your day with.
+The best earbuds not only offer good sound quality but are also comfortable and durable enough to use every day.
 Now to be fair in-ears can cost thousands of dollars and sound amazing, but you don’t have to spend that much to get good quality sound.
-Case in point: the 1MORE Quad Driver in-ears which are one of the best sounding pairs of ‘buds you can get to up your everyday listening experience.
+Case in point: the 1MORE Quad Driver in-ears which are one of the bbest-sounding pairs of ‘buds you can get to up your everyday listening experience.

 The Best earbuds right now are the 1MORE Quad-Driver in-ears

 If you couldn’t tell by the name these offer four different drivers in each earbud, each tuned specifically to handle a different frequency range.
 This means there’s less overlap between different sounds, as there isn’t just a single driver trying to do everything at once.
 And sure, at roughly $199 these aren’t cheap, but if you compare them to other quad-driver in-ears on the market: you’re still saving a ton of money by opting for these.